‘General Hospital’ Ready To Resume Airing New Episodes, But It’s A Bit Complicated

 — TVLine.com (@TVLine) January 29, 2020

 Fans have been vocal in noting their frustration with the lack of new episodes over the past week.
-Many have been begging for ABC to put the new shows online rather than push them out day after day, and it seems the network finally decided to go that route.
+Many have been begging for ABC to put the new shows online, rather than push them out day after day, and it seems the network finally decided to go that route.

 How well will it work to have parts of the country watch the new episodes as usual and others having to track it down online via ABC or Hulu?
-This might seem a bit complicated for a fair number of fans for a while, but everybody will be hoping that this workaround won’t have to last for long.
+This might seem a bit complicated for a fair number of fans, but everybody will be hoping that this workaround won’t have to last for long.

-It seems that ABC will have additional details to share Wednesday evening as they put together a system for ensuring ready access to all of their anxious General Hospital fans.
+It seems that ABC will have additional details to share Wednesday evening as they put together a system for ensuring ready access for all of their anxious General Hospital fans.
 Spoilers tease that the next few episodes are not to be missed and everybody is definitely ready to get back to the action again.